 - The price point was above my budget – but had the other requirements been met I am sure I could have found the extra dollars.

-The Nat Geo Camera Backpack is an investment in a Manfrotto
+The nat Geo Camera Backpack is an Investment in Manfrotto!

 Seriously folks the Nat Geo a5270 Camera Rucksack (to give the full name) looks and sounds like a fantastic camera bag.
 I don’t think you will go far wrong if you purchase one.
 Hopefully Amazon will have them in stock again soon – This bag either sells fast or has been replaced by a newer model (see comments below)